 Owen Reese became Molecule Man after a freak accident involving an atomically powered device.
 With the ability to control molecules, he is able to manipulate everything in the entire universe.
 Using his incredible abilities, he is able to transmute objects or beings on the atomic or subatomic level.
 Uatu (the Watcher) once proclaimed Molecule Man as the most powerful being in the Marvel universe.

-God Emperor Doom
+3. God Emperor Doom

 Empowered by an enslaved Molecule Man, Doctor Doom became God Emperor Doom, the ruler of Battleworld.
-He was so powerful that he was even able to murder a Phoenix-powered Cyclops, rip out Thanos’ skeleton and even defeat an Infinity Gauntlet-wielding Black Panther.
+He was so powerful that he was even able to destroy a Phoenix-powered Cyclops, rip out Thanos’ skeleton and even defeat an Infinity Gauntlet-wielding Black Panther.

 While it doesn’t always seem like it, Professor Charles Xavier is actually one of the most powerful Marvel characters.
 With the ability to read minds, control minds and even perform astral projection, the leader of the X-Men earned his place at the top.
 Of course, there are variants of Professor X more powerful than the Earth-616 version.
 He is abilities beyond just telepathic powers.